Going Beyond Burnout

 Supporting long-term mental health solutions for physicians and advanced practitioners.

-The organization offers physicians and advanced providers access to free counseling, coaching, financial services, and a work-life concierge through Vital Work Life.
+Piedmont is one example of what can be done to meet the needs of physicians and advanced practitioners.
+The organization offers access to free counseling, coaching, financial services, and a work-life concierge through Vital Work Life.
 The services are not clinically based and are confidential.
 Each hospital has a wellness committee while clinic practices have a singular wellness committee.
 Many facilities also include quiet rooms which provide spaces for providers to find peace and rest.

-“Our employee wellbeing team partners closely with DEI and ensure everyone is feeling seen and heard.
+“Our employee well-being team partners closely with DEI and ensure everyone is feeling seen and heard.
 We have veterans who might be desensitized because this is a different kind of battleground.
-We want to ensure we are supporting them, “says Jennifer Lavoie, director of employee wellbeing at Piedmont.
+We want to ensure we are supporting them,” says Jennifer Lavoie, director of employee well-being at Piedmont.

 “I’m so grateful to work for a healthcare system that is addressing all of the potential outcomes of the covid outcomes, including PTSD, with programs.
 We are all very concerned about this,” Lavoie says.